-The main server system will host the software and the company file.
+The primary server system will host the software and the company file.
 All the other systems, known as workstations, will have the software on them but not the company file.
-This way, all the changes made to the company file from any workstation will be synced with all the other workstations.
+All the changes made to the company file from any workstation will be synced with all the other workstations.

 Follow the steps provided below to download and install QuickBooks on your network computer:

 🔹 Download QuickBooks setup and launch it

 🔹 Follow the instructions provided by the installation wizard.

 🔹 Enter License and Product numbers and then click on Next

 🔹 Choose Custom and Network Options.
 Select Next

 🔹 From the provided options, click on: ‘I’ll be using QuickBooks Desktop on this computer, AND I’ll be storing…’ or,

 🔹 I will NOT be using QuickBooks Desktop on this computer

 🔹 Follow the rest of the instructions provided by the installation wizard